Skip to Content

 • Lumbar Support: More than just the right width to accommodate your back comfortably, it is also necessary to have enough lumbar support that can cater to the curve of the spine.

-This feature will help fit your lower back comfortably in the office chair and prevent back strain, which can be a challenge when working on a desk.
+This feature will help fit your lower back comfortably in the chair and prevent back strain, which can be a challenge when working on a desk.

-• Swivel Base: Choose a freely swiveling office chair that can help you access different parts of the desk whenever you need to.
+• Swivel Base: Choose a freely swiveling chair that can help you access different parts of the desk whenever you need to.
 It will help you avoid arm fatigue by overextending your arm and straining to reach items on the desk.

 More than these functional factors in choosing your office chair, if you use it in the living room, you might as well match its appearance with the style you have in the area.